Stephan Haggard: Research

 In the mid-2000s, Haggard began a collaboration with Marcus Noland on the political economy of North Korea.
 In addition to numerous articles on the topic, they produce three monographs: Famine in North Korea: Markets, Aid, and Reform (2007); Witness to Transformation: Refugee Insights into North Korea (2011) and Hard Target: Sanctions, Inducements and the Case of North Korea (2017).
-He and Noland have maintained the "North Korea: Witness to Transformation" blog, which covers humanitarian, human rights, political and strategic developments around the Korean peninsula.
+He and Noland have maintained the "North Korea: Witness to Transformation" blog from 2011-2019, which covers humanitarian, human rights, political and strategic developments around the Korean peninsula.